 - Purchases: runs once after a purchase is completed on a client’s site.

-These two events also support standard metrics like User Locations and Referral Sources if such information is needed.
+These three events also support standard metrics like User Locations and Referral Sources if such information is needed.

-Now that you’re familiar with what to track, you’re ready to learn why the above metrics are so important.
+Now that you’re familiar with what to track, you’re ready to learn why the above display advertising metrics are so important.

 Why Certain AdTech Metrics are Important